cocos/cocos-docs/en/components/widget.md

 HorizontalCenter   | Horizontal center alignment |
 VerticalCenter     | Vertical center alignment   |
 Target             | Align the target            | Specifies an alignment target that can only be one of the parent nodes of the current node.
 The default value is null, and when null, indicates the current parent.<br>If the parent node is the entire scene, it will be aligned to the visible area of the screen (`visibleRect`), and can be used to dock UI elements to the edge of the screen.
-Align Mode         | Specifies the alignment mode of the Widget, which determines when the widget should refresh at runtime | Normally set to ON_WINDOWS_RESIZE, only to be initialized and realigned whenever the window size changes.<br>Set to ONCE, will only make alignment when the component is enabled.<br>Set to ALWAYS, will update Widget's alignment every frame.
+Align Mode         | Specifies the alignment mode of the Widget, which determines when the widget should refresh at runtime | Normally set to `ON_WINDOWS_RESIZE`, only to be initialized and realigned whenever the window size changes.<br>Set to ONCE, will only make alignment when the component is enabled.<br>Set to ALWAYS, will update Widget's alignment every frame.

 ## Border alignment